Skip to main content

 How much do family caregivers get paid in Wisconsin?

 It depends on the program.
 Under the 2026 Family Care contract, self-directed supportive home care budgets must include at least $16.32 an hour in wages plus $1.92 an hour for taxes and workers’ compensation, unless the worker signs the state opt-out form.
-For IRIS self-directed personal care, Wisconsin says the separate budget uses a $12.07 standard hourly wage.
-For agency-based personal care, the agency sets the actual wage.
+For IRIS and agency-based personal care, ask the fiscal employer agent or agency for the current approved wage before care starts.

 Is there a waitlist in Wisconsin?